-You are currently viewing Exploring Autism Part 1: The Historical Context by Professor Tony Attwood
+Exploring Autism - Part 1 The Historical Context

-Exploring Autism Part 1: The Historical Context by Professor Tony Attwood
+Exploring Autism - Part 1 The Historical Context

 In this four-part series Professor Tony Attwood reflects on a 50-year career in autism.
 In the first part of our series, he discusses autism in an historical context.
-In the second part he shares his observations on how different individuals cope with autism, and the various outcomes of these coping mechanisms.
-In the third part he describes conditions that commonly co-occur with autism, and in the final part he discusses prognosis in autism.
+In Part 2 he shares his observations on how different individuals cope with autism, and the various outcomes of these coping mechanisms.
+In Part 3 he describes conditions that commonly co-occur with autism, and in Part 4 he discusses prognosis in autism.

 In 1971, I had completed my first year studying psychology in England.
 During the summer vacation I became a volunteer at a special school in my hometown of Birmingham.
 It was at this special school that I first encountered autism as expressed by two young children.
 Russel was 7 years old and Sarah five years old.
 They were both agile and alert, but mute and preferred to engage in solitary play.
 Neither used gestural communication to replace their lack of speech and both were extremely sensitive to specific noises.
 They were frequently distressed by changes to their daily routine and the social, sensory, cognitive and communication experiences in the classroom and playground.
 They seemed in a world of their own, and other children were not invited into that world.
 However, I was determined to make a connection and to see the world from their perspective.
 Gradually and carefully, I became accepted, as a temporary but welcome visitor to their world.